Saint-Denis Basilica : Opening Hours

 Special opening hours:

 From May 21 to June 24, the basilica hosts the Saint-Denis Festival.
-The monument remains open normally, and visitors may sometimes enjoy orchestra rehearsals during their visit.
+The monument remains open as usual, and visitors may occasionally enjoy orchestra rehearsals during their visit.